 When it comes to lighting, NZXT has never been one to shy away from offering it wherever possible.
-The company's earliest cases offered accent lighting well before it was popular so it really comes as no surprise that the company is leading the charge into case lighting with its various HUE products.
-The HUE+ was our former top choice for this guide and it has been appropriately dethroned by the newly released HUE 2.
+The company's earliest cases offered accent lighting well before it was fashionable, so it comes as no surprise that the company is leading the charge into case lighting with its various HUE products.
+The HUE+ was our former top choice for this guide, but it has been appropriately dethroned by the newly released HUE 2.

-The HUE 2 ecosystem is comprised of the main HUE 2 RGB lighting unit, the HUE 2 Ambient, HUE 2 Underglow, HUE 2 LED strips, HUE 2 Cable Comb and several other yet-to-be announced products.
+The HUE 2 ecosystem is comprised of the central RGB lighting unit, Ambient, Underglow, LED strips, Cable Comb, and several other products.
 Like its predecessor, the HUE 2 RGB lighting unit featured here is more than enough to start your RGB case party.

-The HUE 2 kit comes with ten individually addressable LEDs on each of its four strips.
+The HUE 2 kit comes with 10 individually addressable LEDs on each of its four strips.
 With a total of 40 LEDs and multiple extension cords included, the kit is capable of lighting up a wide range of build sizes out of the box.
-If you have a larger case or want even more RGB lighting, the main lighting unit allows you to expand things even further.
+If you have a more significant case or want even more RGB lighting, the main lighting unit allows you to expand things even further.

 Cutting the LED strip to wrap around the interior of the S340, we used less than half of the spool but still ended up with more than double the included LEDs in the HUE 2.
 With 85 total LEDs, our DIY solution was far brighter with smoother color effects than any of the other kits we've tested.

 Several pre-programmed controllers are available that work just like some of the other kits we've tested here but with literally hundreds of patterns and lighting combinations.
-More advanced users can use Arduino boards or a Raspberry Pi to program their own lighting effects.
-For our DIY setup we decided to go with the simple route and used a remote controlled mini controller.
+More advanced users can use Arduino boards or a Raspberry Pi to program their lighting effects.
+For our DIY setup, we decided to go with the simple route and used a remote-controlled mini controller.

 With well over 100 unique lighting modes and the ability to adjust speed and brightness, we found the pre-programmed solution to be more than sufficient.
-You'll have to do without the smart lighting modes found in the HUE 2 but advanced users can replicate those modes and more with custom controllers and programming.
-The DIY route definitely isn't for everyone, but if you're willing to put in a bit of effort it can be very rewarding and cost effective.
+You'll have to do without the smart lighting modes found in the HUE 2, but advanced users can replicate those modes and more with custom controllers and programming.
+The DIY route isn't for everyone, but if you're willing to put in a bit of effort, it can be gratifying and cost-effective.

-Whether you’re looking for a single color LED strip or a RGB solution to light up your build, we highly recommend the DeepCool RGB350 LED Kit.
-Priced under $20, it’s only a few dollars higher than most single color LED kits but offers so much more.
+Whether you’re looking for a single-color LED strip or an RGB solution to light up your build, we highly recommend the DeepCool RGB350 LED Kit.
+Priced at around $20, it’s only a few dollars higher than most single-color LED kits but offers so much more.